-Tabatha Wood lives in Aotearoa, New Zealand and writes weird, dark fiction and uplifting poetry, usually under the influence of strong coffee.
-Despite her obsession with the strange and unusual, she considers herself mostly harmless, and her stories are often as hopeful as they are unsettling.
+Tabatha Wood lives in Wellington, the ‘Coolest Little Capital’ of Aotearoa, New Zealand and writes weird, unsettling fiction and dramatic poetry, mostly under the influence of strong coffee.

 Tabatha strongly encourages the use of writing and creativity for positive mental health, and is the founder of Well-Written, an online group which supports writing for wellness.
-In 2020 she was the lead editor of BLACK DOGS, BLACK TALES, a charity anthology of canine horror which has raised over $1000 in support of the Mental Health Foundation of New Zealand.
+In 2020 she was the lead editor of BLACK DOGS, BLACK TALES, an Australian Shadows-nominated charity anthology of canine horror which has raised over $1000 in support of the Mental Health Foundation of New Zealand.

 If you enjoy any of the content available on my website, I would be thrilled if you would consider buying me a coffee.

 - Good Things Come to Those Who Keep GoingThe last time I made a blog post was at the start of May, and I will be the first to admit it wasn’t an entirely “good” post.
 I was feeling glum and overworked and struggling to find ways to prioritise my time.
 I had even decided I was going […]

 - Winding Down for WinterWell now, I’ve been giving this a lot of thought and I keep hopping over the fence and changing my decision, but the time has come to make a choice.
 Put simply: Writing isn’t making me happy any more.
 Or rather, to be more accurate, trying to make writing fiction […]